Asynchronous Panning and Zooming¶

 Responsiveness is always good, and with touch-based interaction it is even more important than with mouse or keyboard input.
 In order to ensure responsiveness, we split the “game loop” model of the browser into a multithreaded variant which looks something like this:

-Thread 1 (compositor thread) while true: receive input send a copy of input to thread 2 adjust painted content based on input display adjusted painted content Thread 2 (main thread) while true: receive input from thread 1 do computations repaint content update the copy of painted content in thread 1
+Thread 1 (compositor thread) while true: receive input send a copy of input to thread 2 adjust rendered content based on input display adjusted rendered content Thread 2 (main thread) while true: receive input from thread 1 do computations rerender content update the copy of rendered content in thread 1

 As per the heavily simplified model described above, the fundamental purpose of the APZ code is to take input events and produce transformation matrices.
 This section attempts to break that down and identify the different problems that make this task non-trivial.

-The content area that is painted and stored in a shadow layer is called the “displayport”.
+The area of page content for which a display list is built and sent to the compositor is called the “displayport”.
 The APZ code is responsible for determining how large the displayport should be.
 On the one hand, we want the displayport to be as large as possible.
 At the very least it needs to be larger than what is visible on-screen, because otherwise, as soon as the user pans, there will be some unpainted area of the page exposed.
 However, we cannot always set the displayport to be the entire page, because the page can be arbitrarily long and this would require an unbounded amount of memory to store.
 Therefore, a good displayport size is one that is larger than the visible area but not so large that it is a huge drain on memory.
 Because the displayport is usually smaller than the whole page, it is always possible for the user to scroll so fast that they end up in an area of the page outside the displayport.
 When this happens, they see unpainted content; this is referred to as “checkerboarding”, and we try to avoid it where possible.

 There are many possible ways to determine what the displayport should be in order to balance the tradeoffs involved (i.e. having one that is too big is bad for memory usage, and having one that is too small results in excessive checkerboarding).
 Ideally, the displayport should cover exactly the area that we know the user will make visible.
 Although we cannot know this for sure, we can use heuristics based on current panning velocity and direction to ensure a reasonably-chosen displayport area.
 This calculation is done in the APZ code, and a new desired displayport is frequently sent to the main thread as the user is panning around.

 Consider, for example, a scrollable page that contains an iframe which itself is scrollable.
 The iframe can be scrolled independently of the top-level page, and we would like both the page and the iframe to scroll responsively.
 This means that we want independent asynchronous panning for both the top-level page and the iframe.
-In addition to iframes, elements that have the overflow:scroll CSS property set are also scrollable, and also end up on separate scrollable layers.
-In the general case, the layers are arranged in a tree structure, and so within the APZ code we have a matching tree of AsyncPanZoomController (APZC) objects, one for each scrollable layer.
+In addition to iframes, elements that have the overflow:scroll CSS property set are also scrollable.
+In the display list, scrollable elements are arranged in a tree structure, and in the APZ code we have a matching tree of AsyncPanZoomController (APZC) objects, one for each scrollable element.
 To manage this tree of APZC instances, we have a single APZCTreeManager object.
-Each APZC is relatively independent and handles the scrolling for its associated layer, but there are some cases in which they need to interact; these cases are described in the sections below.
+Each APZC is relatively independent and handles the scrolling for its associated scrollable element, but there are some cases in which they need to interact; these cases are described in the sections below.

 Also note that for some types of input (e.g. when the user puts two fingers down to do a pinch) we do not want the input to be “split” across two different APZC instances.
 In the case of a pinch, for example, we find a “common ancestor” APZC instance - one that is zoomable and contains all of the touch input points, and direct the input to that APZC instance.